Assessing the President’s Emergency Plan for AIDS Relief (PEPFAR)

 Transcript

 Good morning.
-The Subcommittee on National Security, Department of State, and Related Programs will come to order.
+The Subcommittee on National Security, Department of State, and related programs will come to order.
 I want to particularly thank the ranking member I know who had a big ordeal to try to get here this morning, and she got here despite some difficulties in transportation.
 Let me start by welcoming all of you to our hearing today to assess the President's Emergency Plan for AIDS Relief. something that we all commonly refer to as PEPFAR.
 So let me first introduce our distinguished witnesses.
 Ambassador Mark Dybul is a professor in the Department of Medicine at Georgetown University Medical Center, where he serves as Chief Strategy Officer of the Center for Global Health Practice and Impact.
 He is also Chair of the Board of Purpose Africa.
 Thank you for being here.
 Ambassador Eibel played a key role, a lead role in the founding of PEPFAR, of the program during the Bush administration and served as the executive director of the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
-Ms. Catherine Connor is the Vice President of Public Policy and Advocacy at the Elizabeth Weiser Pediatric AIDS Foundation and has been with the organization for over 17 years.
+Miss Catherine Connor is the Vice President of Public Policy and Advocacy at the Elizabeth Visor Pediatric AIDS Foundation and has been with the organization for over 17 years.
 I am thrilled and honored to have both of you here.
 You both have a wealth of experience on this topic and we are grateful for your testimony this morning.
 Again, thank you both for being here.
 I have long been a supporter of PEPFAR.
 Since it was launched in 2003, the program has saved over 26 million lives and prevented 7.8 million babies from being born with HIV.
 Those numbers are frankly remarkable.
 It's an incredible feat.
-Over 20 million people are now on life-saving treatment and over 70 million people received testing services in more than 50 countries.
+Over 20 million people are now on life-saving treatment and over 70 million people receive testing services in more than 50 countries.

 Sign up for free to see the full transcript